microsoftgraph/entra-powershell/module/Entra/docs/Confirm-EntraDomain.md

 PS C:\>Confirm-EntraDomain -Name Contoso.com
 ```

-This command will confirm your domain; changing the status to "Verified".
+This command confirms your domain; changing the status to "Verified".

 ### Example 2: Confirm the domain with a cross cloud verification code
 ```powershell
 PS C:\>Confirm-EntraDomain -Name Contoso.com -CrossCloudVerificationCode ms84324896
 ```

-This command will confirm your domain for dual federation scenarios.
+This command confirms your domain for dual federation scenarios.

 ## PARAMETERS